-Protection orders and Anti-Harassment Orders may help to protect against family violence and harassment.
+Protection Orders may help to protect against family violence.

 Domestic Violence Protection Order

 A Domestic Violence Protection Order is a civil order from the court telling the family or household member who threatened or assaulted you not to harm you again.